Screening

 MENA Pop-up in Coquitlam

-Presented with:
+Co-presented with:

-MENA presents its first annual Pop-Up event to increase access outside of the Vancouver core!
+MENA presents its first Pop-Up event to increase access outside of the Vancouver core!
 Join us for a night of special programming starting at 2:00PM on Saturday, November 9, at Coquitlam’s Evergreen Cultural Centre as we project two short-film screenings of movies we’ve never presented before, in partnership with Close-Up Film Festival.

 Close up & Far Out features a diverse lineup of recent work representing filmmakers of Syrian, Lebanese, Saudi, Iranian and Palestinian background.